dotnetoxford/PrizeDraw/Readme.md

 1. A knocking sound each time the selected tile changes.
 1. A fanfare sound when the selected tile lands on the winner.

-You can change these sound effects by just swapping out the .wav files in the `Media` folder.
-Or delete them if you prefer not to have them.
+These are disabled by default.
+You can easily enable them by renaming the wav files in the `Media` folder.
+Or you can switch them out with other wav files.
+See the `readme.md` file in the `Media` folder.